MazamaScience/ASIC-2024/R_workshop/README.md

-# Workshop on R packages for Air Quality Sensor Data
+# Workshop on R packages for Air Quality Data

 This workshop will introduce participants to two open source R packages designed specifically for